PhotonVision/photonvision-docs/source/docs/programming/photonlib/simulation.rst

 Simulation Support in PhotonLib
 ===============================

+.. attention:: This page details the current simulation support for Java.
+For other languages, see :doc:`/docs/programming/photonlib/simulation-deprecated`.

 What Is Supported?
 ------------------

-.. warning:: This simulation overhaul currently only supports Java.

 PhotonLib supports simulation of a camera and coprocessor running PhotonVision moving about a field on a robot.